National Consortium for the Study of Terrorism and Responses to Terrorism (START)

 BSST332: The Practice of Terrorism Studies (5 credits).
 This seminar serves as the capstone for the minor program.
 As part of the course, students complete an approved internship or conduct a relevant, original research project.
 Students also meet regularly with an instructor to learn and apply academic and professional analytical tools relevant to the study of terrorism.
 The course includes visits from guest speakers working in the field of terrorism studies and interactive simulations related to terrorism prevention, deterrence, and mitigation.

-In addition to the three required BSST courses, students must take one 3-credit course on research methods, to be drawn from courses in any discipline, including: African-American Studies; Applied Mathematics and Scientific Computation; Biological Sciences; Criminology and Criminal Justice; Communications; Economics; Civil Engineering; Electrical Engineering; Fire Protection Engineering; Family Studies; Geography; Government and Politics; History; Health; Latin American Studies; Psychology; Sociology; Statistics; and Survey Methodology.
+In addition to the three required BSST courses, students must take one 3-credit elective course on research methods, to be drawn from courses in any discipline, including but not limited to: African-American Studies; Applied Mathematics and Scientific Computation; Biological Sciences; Criminology and Criminal Justice; Communications; Economics; Civil Engineering; Electrical Engineering; Fire Protection Engineering; Family Studies; Geography; Government and Politics; History; Health; Latin American Studies; Psychology; Sociology; Statistics; and Survey Methodology.

 To satisfy the final requirement, students must also enroll in one Global Studies Signature Course, to be selected from the following list of approved courses: